Esavwede/GoPrograms/README.md

-# T_Calc is a terminal based calculator written in Go
+# This is a Repository Of Programs written In Go